 Which fingers are affected by Cervical Radiculopathy?

-Sharp and burning pain that radiates along your arm to your thumb and index finger.
+Sharp and burning pain that travels along your arm to your fingers.

 Sensation of a pins and needles along this region with tingling called the paraesthesia.

 A frequent feeling that your hand has fallen asleep and is not with you.